-The LAT 2-year Point Source Catalog is currently available as a FITS file, as an XML model file to be used for data analysis within the Fermi Science Tools, and as a BROWSE table.
+The LAT 2-year Source Catalog is currently available as a FITS file, as an XML model file to be used for data analysis within the Fermi Science Tools, and as a BROWSE table.
 Supporting tools and documentation have been provided and are linked below.

 It is important that all users of this catalog review the caveats listed below the catalog links.
 These describe the content of the catalog at a high level, as well as some cautions for the user.

 We emphasize several important points and caveats regarding use of the 2FGL catalog:

 - This work is a summary of the LAT results covering the time period August 4, 2008, to July 31, 2010.

 - The analysis is based on data in the 100 MeV to 100 GeV energy range.

 - Source detection is based on the integrated data set, i.e., sources are detected according to their average fluxes.

 - The catalog adopted multiple spectral shapes, depending on the observed source properties.
 Pulsars are modeled by an exponentially cutoff Power Law.
 Others are modeled as a LogParabola if statistically significant curvature (according to Signif_Curve) is detected, or as a simple Power Law otherwise.

 - After computing the maximum likelihood, the threshold for inclusion is likelihood Test Statistic TS > 25, corresponding to somewhat more than 4 sigma significance.
 The catalog has 1873 sources.